What to do if you locked yourself out or are experiencing unwanted blocks.

 Your access to this site has been limited

 If you see this message it means your IP address has been blocked by the Wordfence Firewall by an option configured by the site owner.
 On the page you will see a “Reason” describing why you were blocked.
 If you are an admin on the site you can use this reason to adjust your Wordfence settings.
 This may be Country Blocking or Rate Limiting.
 If you are not an admin on the site, contact the site owner for assistance.

 403 Forbidden.
 A potentially unsafe operation has been detected in your request to this site.

 If you see this message it means Wordfence has blocked you for violating a Firewall rule.
 If you are an admin on the site, check “Live Traffic” and locate the request that was blocked.
 If you are sure that the request is safe and should not be blocked, you can whitelist the action from there.
 If you are not an admin on the site, contact the site owner for assistance.

 403 Forbidden.
 WHAT?
 Why am I seeing this?

 If you see this message it means your IP address is on the Wordfence IP Blacklist.
 This blacklist contains the top number of IP addresses that are currently engaged in attacks on WordPress websites.
 The page provides you with a form you can use to make a report if you think you should not have been blocked.
-Even if you are not doing anything bad other people using the same IP address may be.
+Even if you are not doing anything bad, other people using the same IP address may be.
 In the vast majority of cases we will therefore not remove your IP from the blacklist.
-We recommend that you reach out to your Internet Service Provider so that they can track down the source of the malicious traffic coming from your IP address.
+We recommend that you reach out to your Internet Service Provider or VPN provider so that they can track down the source of the malicious traffic coming from the IP address you are using.